-The Huntercombe Group

-In The Huntercombe Group we provide a range of specialised care services.
+- The Care Home Division which comprises: - Commissioned services: A national network of around 370 homes offering specialist dementia care and nursing capabilities to meet the anticipated growing demand of people requiring dementia care. - Private: A chain of homes offering high quality elderly care together with hotel standard services and activity programmes designed for residents who see the option of a care home as a life enhancing choice. - The Huntercombe Group: In The Huntercombe Group we provide a range of specialised care services.
 These include operating specialist centres providing rehabilitation programmes for people with acquired brain injuries and neurodisabilities.
 We also operate dedicated mental health hospitals, including low- and medium-security facilities, for adults and adolescents suffering from a range of mental illness conditions, drug or alcohol addiction and eating disorders.
 Additionally, we provide care services for individuals with complex learning disabilities and children with physical disabilities.
-The Huntercombe Group comprises approximately 1,500 beds in approximately 56 facilities in England and Scotland.
+The Huntercombe Group comprises approximately 1,500 beds in 57 facilities in England and Scotland.

-In addition to our Care Home Division and The Huntercombe Group, we also generate rental income through the leasing of 30 care homes and specialised units to third party operators.
-These properties became part of our property portfolio as a result of past acquisitions and are not core to our strategy.
+In addition to our three businesses, we also generate rental income through the leasing of 30 care homes and specialised units to third party operators.